leslieloo/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 The data preparation process is provided as **clean_data** function in train.py script.

-Overall, the best performing model is model trained using Automated ML (AutoML) with VotingEnsemble as the best ML algorithm.
-The model accuracy is slighty higher *(Accuracy )*, compare to model trained using HyperDrive parameter tuning *(Accuracy )*.
+Overall, the best performing model is model trained using Automated ML (AutoML) with VotingEnsemble (combine multiple ML model such as LightGBM, XGBoostClassifier) as the best ML algorithm.
+The model accuracy is slighty higher *(Accuracy ~ 0.91505)*, compare to model trained using HyperDrive parameter tuning *(Accuracy ~ 0.90966)*.

 ## Scikit-learn Pipeline
 Model trained using HyperDrive tuning use SKLearn estimator to runs training script (train.py) to train classification model (logistic regression).
 The training script accepts 2 arguments, Regulaization penalty (--C) and max interation (--max-iter).
 The training script (train.py) contains data preparation function (clean_data).
 The trained model is saved for each experiment run.